SimonCarlson/thesis/notes/logbook.md

+28/2-19:
+I've felt motivated the past week or so but now it's dwindling again.
+Strange how motivation seems to come and go.
+Is motivation the lack of hardship?
+Profile chapter feels done, I really don't know what else to put in it outside its current state Want to move on to implementation.
+Do I start with Contiki development?
+Maybe I should just to understand how to use the DTLS/CoAP stack.
+Should lay out a plan for the prototype
+Installed libcoap, managed to use DTLS via OpenSSL and PSK.
+Don't know if I can use that or if TinyDTLS is required, we'll see.
+Also, difference in using PSK and cert concerning my evaluation?
+Managed to generate a X.509 cert with openssl and I think use it for a PKI-based coaps exchange in libcoap Added paragraph about vendor and class ID generation, put it in a section with choice of hash algorithm

 27/2-19:
 Managed to define what I think the profile should cover (key algorithms for communication, hashing algorithms, encoding of payloads, encryption of payloads)
 Added discussion on choice of ciphersuites and hashing algorithm